The first step in enrolling your child in the Secondary ESL program is to have them assessed.

 HWDSB’s Secondary School ESL Program teaches children in grades 9 to 12 to communicate in English effectively.
 A strong command of the English language will help make your child successful in Canadian society.

-HWDSB supports the learning of Secondary School English Language Learners by offering ESL/ELD credit courses and programming at three Secondary Schools:
+HWDSB supports the learning of Secondary School English Language Learners by offering ESL/ELD credit courses and programming at four Secondary Schools:

 - Nora Frances Henderson Secondary School